LesioG/LesioG/README.md

 Hi, and welcome !
-- My name is Leszek Grechowicz and currently living in READING in the UK.
+- My name is Leszek Grechowicz and currently living in READING - UK.
 - I am interested in Computer Science since childhood ... even graduated from University 👆️ with degree in Software Engineering.
 - Currently learning Python and aim to become a junior Python developer in near future.
-- Fell in love with Programming in December 2020, passionate about Climbing, Hiking, Mountain biking not to mention about Reading books !
+- Fell in love with Programming in December 2020, passionate about climbing, hiking, mountain biking not to mention about reading books !

 - 📫 My email address leszek_grechowicz@o2.pl